|

 The isolation of a white and blue island as a tool.

-It's watching a sunset by the lighthouse, as quiet as a mouse.
+It's watching a sunset by the lighthouse, as quiet as

 It's a spinning zebekiko whilst the men break the plates,